-  But what if they proceed with their turn in response to your friendly signal and get t-boned by an oncoming truck in the next lane that neither of you saw coming?
-I knew the answer to this question but it was sort of “The Law of Ron” type thing — I had no real source for my conclusion and a few lawyers at my office disagreed.
+But what if they proceed with their turn in response to your friendly signal and get T-boned by an oncoming truck in the next lane that neither of you saw coming?
+I knew the answer to this question, but it was a sort of “The Law of Ron” type thing — I had no actual source for my conclusion and a few lawyers at my office disagreed.
 So I thought my research would make a good blog post for other lawyers.

 [s]omeone wanting to make a left turn is not relieved of responsibility because another motorist signals that the coast is clear.
 Bright’s obligation, as he moved left across the path of other vehicles, was to keep a lookout for such traffic, and not depend upon the act of another.

 Id. at 402.
 So in our scenario above, let’s say Driver A gets sued by the guy in the other lane (“Driver C”) who t-boned him.
 Driver A will clearly be held liable because Driver C had the right-of-way.
 However, let’s say that Driver B was also injured in the accident and he decides to sue to Driver A too.
 Driver A may have a valid contributory negligence defense against any claims brought Driver B.

 Drivers Who Signal Can be Sued for Negligence